The Great Handguard Debate

-So who’s the Big Man on Campus?
+So who’s the Big Man on Campus in the Handguard Debate?

 As of right now, Quad rails are still widely established as the norm.
 Mostly due to being an established and older style.
 It’s still popular with Military and Law Enforcement personnel around the globe, which means it’s still got a good upper hand.